Positional Astronomy

 Many objects in the sky (namely stars) have perfect circular symmetry and there is no top or bottom or orientation that we care about.
 Other objects, like planets, galaxies, and such (extended objects) have a definite top and bottom and it is desirable to specify their angular orientation in some way.
 This is done using the position angle.

 Care must be taken not to confuse this with the parallactic angle.
 Position angle was first defined to specify the orientation of visual binary stars.
 Again, two lines (circles) on the sky must be defined.
 The first is the line of constant RA from the primary star to the north celestial pole.
 The second is the line from the primary star to the secondary star.
 It is positive from north through the east.
-It is the angle between the line from the primary star If we consider an extended object such as a planet or galaxy (as described above), we can call the
+It is the angle between the line from the primary star to the secondary star and the constant RA reference line.
+If we consider an extended object without circular symmetry, we can also talk about position angle.
+This might be useful for a planet (like saturn) or a galaxy (as described above).
+In this case, we need to define a "line of interest", which would typically be a line centered along the extension of the object.
+Then the position angle is the angle between this "line of interest) and the constant RA reference line.

 Have any comments?
 Questions?
 Drop me a line!